 We offer a program for children ages 2½ – 5 years old, that meets the intellectual, moral, social, emotional, and physical needs of each child.
 We strive to create an atmosphere of acceptance in which the individual needs of each child are considered and where they can flourish and grow under the guidance of qualified staff.
-Contact Director April Ryder for registration information.
+Contact our Childcare Director for registration information.

 Preschool & Pre-K